 - 1 bag tortellini prepared (20 ounces)

-- FOR SERVING: Fresh chopped herbs chopped peppers, your favorite hot sauce
+- FOR SERVING: Fresh chopped herbs, chopped peppers, red pepper flakes, your favorite hot sauce

 - Heat a large pan to medium heat and add the olive oil.
 Add the onion and peppers and cook them about 5 minutes to soften.
 Add the garlic, ground turkey, and seasonings.
 Break up the turkey with a wooden spoon into chunks and cook another 6-7 minutes, until the turkey is cooked through.